Get Preventive Tests

 Body Mass Index

 Your body mass index, or BMI, is a measure of your body fat based on your height and weight.
 It is used to screen for obesity.
-You can find your BMI by visiting http://www.nhlbisupport.com/bmi.
+Find your BMI.

 Once you turn 35 (or once you turn 20 if you have risk factors like diabetes, history of heart disease, tobacco use, high blood pressure, or BMI of 30 or over), have your cholesterol checked regularly.
 High blood cholesterol is one of the major risk factors for heart disease.